qizhou1729/qizhou1729.github.io/_pages/about.md

 About me
 ------
 I am currently a second-year Ph.D. candidate (combined master and doctoral) in the [School of Mathematical Sciences](https://math.sjtu.edu.cn/Default/index) at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), where I conduct research in computational mathematics advised by [Prof. Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
 I also received my major B.S. in Mathematics and Applied Mathematics (Wen-Tsun Wu’s class) and minor B.E. in Computer Science and Technology from Shanghai Jiao Tong University.
-More information can be found on my [Curriculum Vitae](../assets/CV.pdf) and [The HPC-Lab](https://www.x-mol.com/groups/HPC_Lab). （Updated on June 29th, 2026）
+More information can be found on my [Curriculum Vitae](../assets/CV.pdf) and [The HPC-Lab](https://www.x-mol.com/groups/HPC_Lab). （Updated on Aug.
+8th, 2026）

 Positions
 ------